 How To Get to the Palace of Versailles

-The palace is located in the small township of Versailles outside of Paris.
-It is easy to reach by train.
-Catch RER C from Paris to Versailles Rive Gauche station.
+The palace is located in the small township of Versailles, 13 miles (21 km) outside of Paris, and is easy to reach by train.
+Catch RER C from Paris to Versailles Rive Gauche station, only a 10-minute walk away from the palace.
 You can also catch the SNCF train from Paris Montparnasse station to Versailles Chantiers or from Paris Saint Lazare to Versailles Rive Droite station.